We’d been to an awesome beach bumming in Burgos and Dasol Pangasinan, and here is the guide on how we did it.

 Day 1: Cabongaoan and Tambobong Beach

-Jeep Transfer to Burgos.
-From Victory Liner terminal in Alaminos, we suppose to take an ordinary bus bound for Santa Cruz, Zambales and alighted at Burgos market.
+From Victory Liner terminal in Alaminos, take an ordinary bus bound for Santa Cruz, Zambales, and then alight at Burgos market.
 If you are not familiar with the route, you can always tap the conductor to drop you off in front of Burgos market.

-What we did was; we rode a wrong bus and we were lucky to find it out early.
+What we did was we rode a wrong bus.
+We were lucky to find it out early.
 We hadn’t gone that far yet, so we just walked towards Alaminos-Mabini Road where the Dasol-bound jeepneys are waiting for passengers.
 Fare for this transfer is ₱23.00.

 It was past 10AM when we reached the municipality of Burgos.
 We bought some supplies for our two-day jaunt.
 We also bought cooked goods from a local eatery for our lunch.

 We brought with us a tent to shelter our stuff and had a place for us to change.
-We also looked for a shade where we can unimpededly rest and took our lunch.
+We also looked for a shade where we can unimpededly rest, and then we had our lunch.
 Photo shoots and the relaxing dip under the sun’s heat followed after the meal.

 We still had time so we continued our swimming at Tabang, a rocky area in Tambobong where a cold spring meets directly with the sea water.